Are you writing your first draft during NaNoWriMo this November and wondering what to do next?

 If you write from multiple points of view, it’s important to understand the number of scenes each POV character has and how that number relates to the number of scenes other POV characters have.

 The genre you write in may influence how you balance point of view scenes.
-For example, in a romance novel, you might want to give the female and male protagonists (read love interests) alternating scenes.
+For example, in a romance novel, you might want to give the love interests alternating scenes.

 Who is your protagonist?
 The POV Characters insight will quickly tell you if your protagonist has the majority of the scenes.
-If he/she doesn’t, then evaluate whether this character should be your main protagonist.
+If they don’t, then evaluate whether this character should be your main protagonist.
 If the answer is yes, you can review scenes where the protagonist is not your POV and determine if you can rewrite the scene from his/her point of view.

 If you’re not sure what POV is all about and how it should be considered in a rewrite, you can access the built-in editing tip for POV.
 The editing tip is first displayed in a summary format.
 If you still want more info, then you can access a complete explanation right when you need it!